basically-joe/bear_river_fish/homework.md

 - A fish should have a name - done

 - A bear should have a name e.g. "Yogi" and a type e.g. "Grizzly" - done
-- A bear should have an empty stomach ( maybe an array )
+- A bear should have an empty stomach ( maybe an array ) - done

 - A bear should be able to take a fish from the river
 - A river should lose a fish when a bear takes a fish